Gustavian Swedish Colors That Might Surprise You

 You may recall that I did a post in January about Gustavian Swedish colors, furnishings.
 From the beginning I had intended to do a follow-up post because there is so much to share.

-This post is going to focus more on the colorful side of Gustavian Swedish colors and design.
+This post will focus on the colorful side of Gustavian Swedish colors and design.

 Much of the Gustavian Swedish colors are very muted with lots of grays and creams.; but not always.
 The Gustavian Swedes of the 18th century loved color too!